TheDujin/chaserGame/README.md

  ## Game Mechanics
  - Increase your score by staying alive or killing other players with your gun-like weapon.
- - The game contains three powerups: Speed, which increases your speed for a short time; Invisibility, which greatly reduces your visibility for a short time;
+ - The game contains three powerups: Speed, which increases your speed for a short time; Camouflage, which greatly reduces your visibility for a short time;
  and Ammo, which gives you ammunition for your weapon.
+ - Speed and Camouflage each last for 3 seconds.
+Speed doubles movement speed while Camouflage simply draws your character with a color hue very similar to that of the ground.
+ - Bullets will travel at double the speed of a non-Speed-buffed player and will bounce off walls for their lifetime of 10 seconds.

  ---